 Q. Why did the grandmother accompany the author to school?

 Ans.
 The grandmother used to accompany the author to school because the school was attached to the temple.
-While the narrator learnt his lesson sitting on the verandah with other children, the grandmother read scriptures.
+While the narrator learned his lesson sitting on the verandah with other children, the grandmother read scriptures.

 Q What kind of education was provided to the children in the village school?